Lemon Pound Cake is a versatile treat to enjoy with a cup of afternoon tea or dressed up for birthdays and holidays.

 - Serve with whipped coconut cream or dairy whipped cream.

-To make this dairy-free, substitute 6 Tablespoons of coconut oil or ghee for the butter.
-To make this with sugar, substitute 3/4 cup of honey or sugar as a substitute for the xylitol and stevia.
+Make this with sugar: substitute 3/4 cup of honey or sugar as a substitute for the xylitol and stevia.

 - 1/2 teaspoon vanilla extract